 Giving birth and bringing a baby into the world is generally considered a time of happiness.
-As a new parent however, you might not experience this straight away.
-Often, many parents go through a period of exhaustion, shock and stress following the birth of their baby, and may initially feel emotional and tearful as they come to terms with such a life changing experience.
+As a new parent, however, you might not experience this straight away.
+Often, parents go through a period of exhaustion, shock and stress following the birth of their baby, and may initially feel emotional and tearful as they come to terms with such a life-changing experience.

 This period of 'baby blues' is very common among new parents and usually only lasts for a few weeks.
-However for some, the baby blues develops into a much deeper and longer-term form of depression known as postnatal depression (PND).
+For some though, baby blues develop into a much deeper and longer-term form of depression known as postnatal depression (PND).

 What is postnatal depression?

-Postnatal depression is a very common condition that usually develops within the first six weeks following the birth of a baby, either gradually or suddenly.
-According to the NHS, it affects one in ten women, but a recent study conducted by the Medical Research Council has found that one in 28 men will also experience symptoms of postnatal depression following the birth of their child.
+Postnatal depression is a condition that usually develops within the first year following the birth of a baby, either gradually or suddenly.
+According to the NHS, it affects one in 10 women and one in 10 men.

-There is no definite cause of postnatal depression, but it tends to be triggered by a combination of factors that are brought to the fore during or following childbirth.
-Symptoms share similarities with those of general depression, and will vary in intensity.
+Postnatal depression tends to be triggered by a combination of factors that are brought to the fore during or following childbirth.
+Symptoms share similarities with those of general depression and will vary in intensity.
 In particular, sufferers may become emotionally withdrawn and overwhelmed with feelings of despair, guilt and worthlessness.
-Eating and sleeping patterns may alter markedly, and lack of interest in everyday life and even the baby may develop.
-Ultimately, many people with postnatal depression will feel unable to function normally and this can negatively impact many aspects of their everyday life.
+Eating and sleeping patterns may change, and you may feel a lack of interest in everyday life.
+Ultimately, many people with postnatal depression will feel unable to function normally and this can negatively impact many aspects of their life.

-Unfortunately many people are unaware that they have postnatal depression and so will miss out on getting the support they need to recover.
-Others may find it difficult to seek help, but treatment for postnatal depression is crucial for improving quality of life and helping to restore the enjoyment of being a parent.
-This page will explore the treatment for postnatal depression that is available, as well as signs and symptoms of the illness to provide insight into how it can be effectively diagnosed and overcome.
+Unfortunately, many people are unaware that they have postnatal depression and may miss out on getting the support they need to recover.
+Others may find it difficult to take the necessary steps to seek support, but treatment for postnatal depression is crucial for improving quality of life and restoring the enjoyment of being a parent.

 Take a look at the common symptoms of postnatal depression below: